MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/03-discovering-objects.md

 Cmdlet          Suspend-Service                                    3.1.0.0    Microsof...
 ```

-All of those commands have a parameter which accepts a ServiceController object type by either
+All of those commands have a parameter that accepts a **ServiceController** object type by
-pipeline or parameter input, or by both pipeline and parameter input.
+pipeline, parameter input, or both.

 Notice that there are more properties than are displayed by default.
 Although these additional
 properties aren't displayed by default, they can be selected from the pipeline by piping the command
-to the Select-Object cmdlet and using the Property parameter.
+to the `Select-Object` cmdlet and using the Property parameter.
 The following example selects all of
-the properties by piping the results of Get-Service to Select-Object and specifying the * wildcard
+the properties by piping the results of `Get-Service` to `Select-Object` and specifying the `*`
-character as the value for the Property parameter.
+wildcard character as the value for the Property parameter.

 ```powershell
 Get-Service -Name w32time | Select-Object -Property *